Divonne-les-Bains

-Divonne-les-Bains ([divɔn le bɛ̃]; Arpitan: Digouona), popularly known as Divonne, is a commune in the Ain department in the Auvergne-Rhône-Alpes region in Eastern France.
-In 2018, it had a population of 9,788.
+Divonne-les-Bains ([divɔn le bɛ̃]; Arpitan: Digouona), popularly known simply as Divonne, is a commune in the Ain department in the Auvergne-Rhône-Alpes region in Eastern France.

 Divonne-les-Bains is a spa town situated on the border with French-speaking Switzerland, between the foot of the Jura Mountains and Lake Geneva.
 It is situated in the Pays de Gex, about 8 km from Gex to the southwest, from which the area takes its name.
 Divonne-les-Bains is about 20 km from Geneva to the south and 10 km from Nyon to the northeast.
 Since 2012, Divonne-les-Bains has formed part of a wider agglomeration known as the Grand Genève (Greater Geneva).
 A short way above the town are several springs, which were exploited in the 19th century to provide spa facilities for which Divonne-les-Bains became renowned.
 The golf course was built in the 1930s.
 Many of its present-day amenities (casino, hippodrome, open air swimming pool, as well as the Lac de Divonne, an artificial lake) were built after 1945.
 The Casino de Divonne was opened in 1954.
 A cultural centre by the lake (L'Esplanade du Lac) was completed in 2005.

 Divonne-les-Bains used to host a small chamber music festival every summer, centred on its tiny theatre and the Domaine de Divonne.
 The Château of Divonne, now a luxury hotel, suffered a serious fire in January 2017; it is currently being rebuilt.
 There is a lively market on Sundays and a succession of cultural and sporting events throughout the year.
 Every year, the town hosts a folk festival in the beginning of July at the hippodrome called Les Vaches Folks.